Top BIM Software Tools in 2023

 - Little to no basic tutorials about the software’s general capabilities

-- No native support for importing or exporting when it comes to most of 3D CAD/BIM solutions on the market
+- No native support for importing or exporting to or from most 3D CAD/BIM solutions on the market

 - Not a complete BIM solution, relies a lot on plugins that rarely work together if at all